 The Fulbright U.S. Student Program

-The Fulbright Center awards grants to U.S. students who hold a minimum of Bachelor's degree.
+The Fulbright Finland awards grants to U.S. students who hold a minimum of Bachelor's degree.
 Academically talented graduating seniors may also apply before having the degree in hand.

 Videos on Fulbright U.S. students in Finland

 University of Turku

 See more grantee interviews on the Fulbright Finland YouTube Channel!

 Study facilities and study environment in the Finnish Higher Education Institutions